 Skate cross country skiing was invented later by people who wanted to move faster.

 Most people start with classic style and later move on to skating if their fitness level allows it.
 The professional competitions (e.g., FIS World Cup or Olympics) are performed in both classes.
-First, though, it is called Classic or Free.
+Though, classes are called Classic or Free.
 Free means athletes can choose the style they will use, but they all pick skate as it is faster (approximately 20 seconds every 10 km, which is a lot when competing for Olympics gold).

 Skate vs. Classic Style